mikeonslow/elm-workshop/part1/README.md

 position = (50, 123)
 ```

->Note: Tuples are limited to 3 values, for more complex data, it's you'll want to use a `Record` instead (see details below).
+>Note: Tuples are limited to 3 values, for more complex data, you'll want to use a `Record` instead (see details below).

 ##### Records